-- h.
+- l. proposals should identify and include costs of any property and local taxes and tax abatements shall be identified and included. - h.
 The facility and the facility site shall be owned (or leased pursuant to a Sale Leaseback Financing; a Substitution of Leasehold Property; or any other lease arrangement meeting the Site Control requirements and otherwise acceptable to PREPA) by Proponent during all periods of the PPOA Term from and after the Construction Commencement Milestone. - i.
-The facility must be complete, commercially operable, and available for commercial operation within a maximum term of twenty-four (24) months from Contract signing.
-Proposals identifying a period from Contract signing to commercial operation of as long as thirty (30) months will be considered, but will be scored lower than those proposing a twenty-four (24) month signing-to-commercial operation timeframe. - j.
-The asset must use an existing proven technology. - k.
-Any identified environmental liabilities (e.g., potential site remediation requirements) shall be explained. - 1.
-Any material actions, suits, claims, or proceedings (threatened or pending) against the Proponent shall be identified. - m.
+The facility must be complete, commercially operable, and available for commercial operation within a maximum term of twenty four (24) months from Contract signing.
+Proposals identifying a period from Contract signing to commercial operation of as long as thirty (30) months will be considered, but will be scored lower than those proposing a twenty-four (24) month signing to commercial operation timeframe. - j: - m.
+Thethe asset must use an existing proven technology: - n. - k.
+Any proposals should explain any identified environmental liabilities (e.g., potential site remediation requirements) shall be explained: - 0. - I. Any proposals should identify any material actions, suits, claims, or proceedings (threatened or pending) against the Proponent-shall be identified.; - m.
 The Contract pricing shall include all costs associated with constructing and operating a completed facility for which full output will be accredited to the delivery point. - n.
-The financing plan shall include either the Proponent's or guarantors' senior unsecured debt and/or corporate issuer ratings documentation from Fitch, Moody's and Standard & Poor's showing the name of the rating agency, the type of rating, and the rating of the Proponent or guarantor. - o.
-Production forecasts for renewable energy facilities and performance guarantees shall be subject to performance tests and remedies such as liquidated damages to be negotiated with PREPA.
-Supporting energy production reports (PVsyst, wind resource assessment, hydro assessment, etc.) documenting assumptions used in the production forecasts must be provided.
+The - p. the financing plan shall include either the Proponent's or guarantors' senior unsecured debt and/or corporate issuer ratings documentation from Fitch, Moody's and Standard & Poor's showing the name of the rating agency, the type of rating, and the rating of the Proponent or guarantor-; and - og.
+Production production forecasts for renewable energy facilities and performance guarantees shall be subject to performance tests and remedies such as liquidated damages to be negotiated with PREPA.
+SupportingProposals should provide supporting energy production reports (PVsyst, wind resource assessment, hydro assessment, etc.) documenting assumptions used in the production forecasts must be provided.